RoenLie/weave/packages/lit-jsx/README.md

 - `styleMap is not defined`: Same as above - check import configuration
 - Spread syntax not working: Verify `RestDirective` is available and imported

+**Function component issues**
+- Component not rendering: Ensure the function returns JSX elements, not strings or other values
+- Props not passed correctly: Check that props are destructured from the first parameter object
+- Children not working: Access children via `props.children` in function components
+- TypeScript errors: Ensure function component signatures match `(props: any) => JSX.Element`

 ### Debugging Tips

 1. **Check compiled output**: Use browser dev tools to see the actual generated code
 2. **Use source maps**: Both modes support source maps for debugging
 3. **Verify binding syntax**: Check that attributes compile to the expected lit-html binding syntax (`.`, `?`, `@`, etc.)
 4. **Test directive imports**: Ensure required lit-html directives are properly imported
+5. **Function component debugging**: Check that function components are called with correct props objects in compiled output

 ### Migration Checklist